hapax/hapax.github.io/assets/simple-physics.md

 of temperature and pressure.
 Atmospheric pressure is around $101$ kPa.

-(b) A crowd of drunkards is trying to get out of a beer garden.
+(b) A crowd of $100$ drunkards is trying to leave a beer garden of
+	radius $10$ m.
+	They wander around randomly at walking speed, bumping into each other, mumbling an apology, and changing direction randomly.
+	Roughly how long will it take an individual drunkard to escape, and how many apologies will they make?

+*Hint.* You need to use a *collision rectangle*.

 **Exercise 17 (mirrorball madness).** An eccentric billionaire decides to have a disco in space.